ebzzry/ebzzry.github.io/src/en/lisp-projects.md

 My original intention in writing this article was to create a part 2 of the first article about scripting in Lisp.
 My plan was to talk about how I approach command line scripting using Lisp.
-Instead, what I want to talk about now is how I make Common Lisp projects, in a way that reduces the initial time to write boilerplate code.
+Instead, what I want to talk about now is how I make Lisp projects, in a way that reduces the initial time to write boilerplate code.
 I do this, a lot, that I thought that it would be better to talk about it instead.
 Incidentally, this approach does make use of how I write Lisp scripts for the command line.
 I believe, I’ll be able to hit somewhat like